Chart Color Schemes

 North Wollongong features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 47.5% of all households, including 11.6% couples with children, 27.5% couples without children, and 6.6% single parent families.
-Non-family households comprise the remaining 52.5%, with lone person households at 38.0% and group households at 14.4%.
+Non-family households comprise the remaining 52.5%, with lone person households at 38.0% and group households making up 14.4%.
 The median household size is 2.0 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households